Lucasqwq/cdn_traffic_exporter/README.md

         - monitor
     ```

+## Usage
+    Type the command below in the folder which includes docker-compose file,could get the current traffic-value data
+    ```
+    docker-compose up -d cdn_traffic_exporter
+    curl 127.0.0.1:18563
+    ```

 ## Restarting service
 - If you have update on code
     These command are used to delete and rebuild image,because there are no volume to mount ,so you have to clear the image and rebuild to start the service